 1. Set up multiple accounts

-It's important that Netflix gets to know you so you get the most out of its recommendations.
-If you're a fan of high-octane thrillers and your partner's more of a nature documenary person, you're not going to want Netflix mixing you two up.
+It's important Netflix gets to know you so you get the most out of its recommendations.
+If you're a fan of high-octane thrillers and your partner's more of a nature documenary person, you're not going to want Netflix mixing the two of you up.

 So hit the 'Add Profile' button to create a separate portal for each user.
 You can add up to five separate user profiles.